Information cartography in association rule mining: Results and discussion

 \subsubsection{Mushroom dataset}

-Visualization of the best run obtained by the construction of a metro map based on ARM information of the Mushroom dataset is presented in Fig.~\ref{fig:Mushroom}, from which it can be seen that the metro map consists of two metro lines, where the first one describes the sequence of association rules classifying the poisonous mushrooms, while the second the same for the edible ones.
+Visualization of the best run obtained by the construction of a metro map based on ARM information of the Mushroom dataset is presented in Fig.~\ref{fig:mushroom} that is divided into two diagrams: The upper depicts the metro map with metro lines (designated with ML-1 to ML-4) of path length $\tau=6$ (Fig.~\ref{fig:mushroom}a), and the lower the metro map with metro lines (designated with ML-1 and ML-2) of $\tau=11$ (Fig.~\ref{fig:mushroom}b).
+As a result, the first metro map consists of four, while the second one from two metro lines.
+Indeed, each metro map consists of metro stops designating the physical measurements identifying an edibility or poisonous of the observed mushrooms, where the searched characteristic is represented as a destination metro stop.
+Also, a legend is appended to the diagrams that transforms the tags denoting metro stops into $<$feature,attribute$>$ pairs.

-Interestingly, the metro line classifying the poisonous mushrooms started with 'stalk-surface-above-ring small' denoted as attribute 'att14\_s', and the edible with the 'odor none' one denoted as 'att6\_n'.
-In the metro map, there exists one interrelated attribute (i.e. 'gill-spacing close' as 'att5\_s'), and a sequence of three attributes (i.e. 'ring-type pendent' as 'att20\_p', 'bruises no' as 'att5\_n', and 'stalk-surface-above-ring silky' as 'att13\_s'.
-Obviously, these attributes do not determine the poisonous of the specific mushrooms, but highlight the fact that the dataset is non-separable.

-\textbf{Mushroom story.} Logical rules for mushrooms (i.e. definite attributes set to true) that are common for both classes are not decisive for establishing the level of poisonous.
-The problem presents those attributes that can only be found in the poisonous class.
-This means that when a mushroom satisfies the following three logical rules, i.e. (1) 'gill-size broad' (i.e. 'att9\_b'), (2) 'veil-type partial' (i.e. 'att17\_p'), and (3) 'gill-attachment free' (i.e. 'att7\_f'), then there is a high possibility that it is poisonous.